compose-x/codepipline-orchestra/aws_accounts_setup/README.rst

     Change the profile names with the appropriate AWS profile names configured in ~/.aws/config (or ~/.aws/credentials)

 .. code-block:: bash
-    :caption: Use ansible to create all the CICD stacks from templates in one command.

     python -m venv venv
     source venv/bin/activate